katnaps/nixos-base/README.md

 once the disk drives have been formatted and partition accordingly generate configuration.nix and hardware-configuration.nix file run this command to generate config files

+## nixos-generate-config
+to generate a present configuration.nix file along with a hardware-configuration.nix that is base on your hardware and your newly created disk drive
 ```
 # nixos-generate-config --root /mnt
 ```